In 2019, Nike spent 3.75 billion dollars on marketing expenses.

 - Determine how often keywords are searched by specific location

-- Price: Free with a Google Ads Account
+- Price: Free with a free Google Ads Account

 - Top Tool Benefits: